lorencerri/advent-of-code-2018/README.md

 *These are my personal solutions.*

-*I'm only putting this here so I can look back on my code in the future.*
+*I'm putting these here so I can <br>
+look back at my code in the <br>
+future and see how I've changed.*

 | Day | Title |  |  | Solutions | | |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |